gelatodigital/automate-sdk-hello-world/README.md

 ### 5. Self paying task

-- Use `gelatoOps.createTask` and set `useTreasury: false` to let the task pay for itself:
+- Use `automate.createTask` and set `useTreasury: false` to let the task pay for itself:
 ```ts
 // Prepare Task data to automate
 const counter = new Contract(COUNTER_WITHOUT_TREASURY_ADDRESSES, counterAbi, signer);